huijing/personal-website/content/blog/2017-08-11-drupal7-versus-drupal8.md

 ---
-categories:
-- planet-drupal
+drupalfeed: true
 date: "2017-08-11T00:00:00Z"
 images:
   - /assets/images/posts/drupal7v8.jpg
 slug: drupal7-versus-drupal8
 tags:
   - drupal8
   - opinion
 title: Drupal 7 versus Drupal 8
 ---

 I've recently embarked on my first official Drupal 8 project, for Sinvict Technology (case study when the project launches), and it was interesting to see how certain things changed for the better, certain things stayed familiar and certain things seemed slightly worse off.
 I thought I'd write up some comparison notes between the two versions.
 This is my personal opinion based on my experiences.
 You should have your own opinion too.

 ## Core is so much better

 I really like the improvements made to core for Drupal 8.
 Making views part of core was a great idea, as was making the date field core as well.
-I felt the organisation of files in the new folder structure was more intuitive than before, you know, like themes go into the *themes* folder, and modules into the *modules* folder.
+I felt the organisation of files in the new folder structure was more intuitive than before, you know, like themes go into the _themes_ folder, and modules into the _modules_ folder.
 Guess where the core files are?
-In the *core* folder.
+In the _core_ folder.
 Gosh, who'd have thought?

 Switching to YAML for configuration was also a welcome change for me.
 I'd used Jekyll extensively so this was very much up my alley.
 I find YAML easier to comprehend at a glance, it feels neater to me.